Nehasidnal15/cafe_qr/README.md

 # Cafe QR: QR-Based Cafe Self-Ordering & Management System

 A full-stack web application designed for cafe operations and customer self-ordering.
 Customers scan a table-specific QR code to browse the menu, customize preferences, and place orders.
-The cafe admin panel receives orders in real-time, manages preparation statuses, and generates PDF invoices.
+The cafe admin panel receives orders in real-time, manages menu.

 ---